The Cottles bed and breakfast, Polperro, is in an ideal location for exploring the many attractions Cornwall has to offer.

 Activities you can enjoy in Looe include crab fishing, sea fishing, surfing, sailing, deep-sea diving or hiring your own motor boat.

-The beautiful, wild and unspoiled landscape of Bodmin Moor is home to many pretty villages, includion Minions, where you can see the dramatic Cheesewring and the mystical Hurlers stone circle.
+The beautiful, wild and unspoiled landscape of Bodmin Moor is home to many pretty villages, including Minions, where you can see the dramatic Cheesewring and the mystical Hurlers stone circle.
 Here you will also see wild ponies and witness some spectacular sunsets.
+Bodmin Moor info

 The Eden Project